Why Is My Cat Vomiting White Foam?

 - Gastritis: gastritis in cats can also be acute or chronic.
 In both cases, the cat will require veterinary assistance.
 In gastritis, an irritation of the stomach lining occurs.
 This can happen when a substance such as grass, expired food, medications or toxic substances are ingested.
 Eating toxic substances results in intoxication.
 When this is chronic we can see the cat's coat diminishes in luster and quality.
 If it is not treated, our cat will also likely suffer from weight loss.
 However, it must be our veterinarian who identifies the specific cause and prescribes appropriate treatment.

 - Foreign bodies: hairballs in cats occur most commonly during the molting season.
-Hair collects inside the digestive system as hard balls, known as trichobezoars, which can be so large the cat cannot regurgitate them.
+Hair collects inside the digestive system as hard balls, known as trichobezoars.
+These can be so large the cat cannot regurgitate them.
 This presence of foreign bodies can cause irritation of the digestive system.
-This can also sometimes result as an obstruction or even intussusception (introduction of a segment of the intestine in the intestine itself), in which case surgical intervention could be necessary.
-White foam may be present because the hairballs prevent food from moving through the GI tract.
+This can also sometimes result as an obstruction or even intussusception (introduction of a segment of the intestine in the intestine itself).
+In this latter case surgical intervention could be necessary.
+White foam may be present because the hairballs block food from moving through the GI tract.

 - Inflammatory bowel disease: one of the most common causes of vomiting in cats and should be differentiated from other pathologies such as lymphoma.
 A veterinarian will be responsible for carrying out relevant tests.
 In these cases we can see that the cat will vomit white foam and suffers from diarrhea.
 They will generally deteriorate until treated.

 Note that one of the most common infectious disease of the gastrointestinal system is feline panleukopenia.
 This virus results in bloody vomiting and profuse diarrhea.
-In addition a suffering cat will usually have a fever and will not eat.
-If you notice or believe that your cat may be suffering from this panleukopenia, we suggest visiting your veterinarian as soon as possible.
+In addition an affected cat will usually have a fever and will stop eating.
+If you notice or believe your cat may be suffering from panleukopenia, you need to visit a veterinarian as soon as possible.

 Other causes of cats vomiting white foam

-Sometimes, vomiting does not occur due to problems in the stomach or intestine, but through organs such as the liver, pancreas or kidney.
-These conditions are known as:
+Sometimes, a cat throwing up white foam does not occur due to problems in the stomach or intestine, but through organs such as the liver, pancreas or kidney.
+These conditions include:

-- Hyperthyroidism: the thyroid gland is located in the neck and is responsible for producing thyroxine.
-Its excess implies the development of a clinical case, common to cats over the age of 10.
-Symptoms of hyperthyroidism in cats consist of weight loss, significant increase in activity (we will notice that the cat does not stop), increase in food and water intake, vomiting white foam, diarrhea, increased urination and excessive vocalizations.
+- Hyperthyroidism: the thyroid gland is located in the neck and is responsible for producing the hormone thyroxine.
+Excess hormone production implies the development of a clinical case, common to cats over the age of 10.
+Symptoms of hyperthyroidism in cats include weight loss, significant increase in activity (the cat won't rest), increase in food and water intake, vomiting white foam, diarrhea, increased urination and excessive vocalizations.

-It is quite noticeable that many of these diseases have common symptoms, therefore it is very important to visit a veterinarian as soon as possible for accurate diagnosis and treatment.
+It is noticeable that many of these diseases have common symptoms.
+It is very important to visit a veterinarian as soon as possible for accurate diagnosis and treatment.

 While vomiting white foam is one of the symptoms of the diseases and health problems listed in this article, it is not the only symptom.
 You might see that the cat is foaming at the mouth.
 In these cases, we need to make a specific distinction.
 Is the cat foaming at the mouth or do they have foam residue around their mouth?